 The Dorset Charcoal Company now offers Enriched (Activated or fermented) Biochar in 10 litre buckets or 10 kg bags.

-This is our standard biochar mixed with farmyard manure, and fermented for a minimum of 6 months.
+This is our standard biochar mixed with 'Digestate' (dried fibre from anaerobic digester – the material left at the end of the AD process – a nutrient rich soil conditioner) and fermented for a minimum of 6 months.
 It saves you time in seeing the benefits of adding biochar to your soil by already having completed the process of capturing nutrients into the charcoal.
 This increases the soil microbial activity which promotes the soil’s trace mineral supply and improves plant nutrient uptake.

 All of our prices include Mainland UK postage and packaging